FocusedDiversity/scipy-env/examples/docker-gpu/README.md

 ## Using with AWS

 - Create an instance, either g4dn or p3 using the AWS Deep Learning AMI on Ubuntu 18.04
-- Create an ssh config host entry for convenience in ~/.ssh/config
+- Create a host entry for convenience in ~/.ssh/config

 ```
 Host dev1